kscheng5201/kscheng5201.github.io/_posts/2025-07-10-Wipro_DataEngineerAnalyst.md

   - The request with Id=8 was made by a banned client, so it is ignored.
   - Hence there are 2 unbanned request in total, 1 of which were canceled.
   - The Cancellation Rate is (1 / 2) = 0.50

+## 🧩 Prescreen Questions

+  - Which data visualization tools are you proficient in?
+Please describe your experience with each.

+  - Can you provide examples of dashboards or reports you've created, and describe the insights they provided?

+  - Describe your experience with data manipulation using spreadsheet software like Google Sheets.
+Can you give an example of a complex data transformation you've performed?

+  - What is your experience level with SQL?
+Can you describe a scenario where you used SQL to extract or transform data?

+  - Tell me about the most complex project you were part of that went poorly.
+(Follow-ups: What was your role?
+What went wrong?
+What unplanned problems arose and how did you deal with them?
+What lessons did you learn?
+What was one thing you did to make it more successful or get it back on track?)

+  - Tell me about a project for which you lacked key information or direction but needed to make progress.
+(Follow-ups: In order to proceed, what resources did you consult?
+When consulting those resources, how did you determine which data points were most important?
+Did you encounter any obstacles other than lack of information and how did you overcome them?
+What was the eventual outcome?
+If faced with the same situation in the future, what would you do differently?)